 About 90% of all biosafety cabinets installed are Type A2 cabinets.
 There is a limited need for Class II Type B biological safety cabinets.
 In addition, Class II Type B biological safety cabinets require very specific installation and operating conditions to function correctly.

-The working mechanism of Class II BSCs differs according to its types.
+The working mechanism of Class II BSCs differs according to their types.
 It has an open front with inward airflow for personnel protection, downward HEPA filtered laminar airflow over the work surface for product protection and HEPA filtered exhausted air for environmental protection.
 The room air and recirculated air are HEPA filtered before flowing downwards over the work area.
-Class II BSCs can be exhausted into the containment zone or directly to the outside atmosphere through a thimble or hard-ducted connection depending on the types.
-The amount of air that recirculates or exhausts depends on the types.
+Class II BSCs can be exhausted into the containment zone or directly to the outside atmosphere through a thimble or hard-ducted connection depending on the type.
+The amount of air that recirculates or exhausts depends on the type.